ElMassimo/vite-plugin-image-presets/README.md

 Check the [example] for additional usage information and different preset examples, or [see it live][live].

+## Documentation 📖

-More documentation coming soon, in [îles].
+Additional usage documentation coming soon.

+In the meantime, check the [`@islands/images`](https://github.com/ElMassimo/iles/tree/main/packages/images) module for [îles].

 ## Acknowledgements